shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities-inventory.md

 }
 {% endhighlight %}

-From the `getTileEntityClass` method, we'll return `TileEntityPedestal.class` (this will cause errors because we haven't creeated the tile entity class yet) and from the `createTileEntity` method, we'll return a new instance of the `TileEntityPedestal` class.
+From the `getTileEntityClass` method, we'll return `TileEntityPedestal.class` (this will cause errors because we haven't created the tile entity class yet) and from the `createTileEntity` method, we'll return a new instance of the `TileEntityPedestal` class.

 Next, we'll add the `onBlockActivated` method which will handle our block being right-clicked.
 The logic for this method will be something like this: